friendlyantz/friendlyantz/_posts/2023-02-07-book-sidekiq-in-practive.md

 ---
-title: "Book: 'Sidekiq in Practice'"
+title: "notes on Book: 'Sidekiq in Practice'"
 excerpt: "Queueing system for Ruby"
 collection: learning
 categories: